 Tickets are $30 advance purchase or $35 at the door.
-General admission tickets will go on sale January 6, 2020.
 There are no reserved seats.
 Doors will open at 6:30 p.m.

-Tickets will be available for purchase online or at the school’s front office at 801 Parkwood Drive, Harrisonburg, Virginia between 8 a.m. and 4 p.m. weekdays.
+Tickets are available for purchase online or at the school’s front office at 801 Parkwood Drive, Harrisonburg, Virginia between 8 a.m. and 4 p.m. weekdays when school is in session.
 Call 540-236-6025 with questions.

 A dessert reception during intermission at each concert will benefit the EMHS Touring Choir trip to England, Netherlands, and Germany in June 2020.

 To get to the auditorium, pass the school at 801 Parkwood Drive and turn into the upper entrance leading behind the building.